How to Use Simulink for ISO 26262 Projects

 With continuous- and discrete-time simulation as its backbone, Model-Based Design with Simulink® lets you design and test your full system under a wide range of driving conditions and fault scenarios long before you go to the proving grounds or perform fleet tests.
 It also supports process activities specified by ISO 26262, including tool qualification.
 IEC Certification Kit details this support and provides tool certificates and reports from the international certification authority TÜV SÜD.

 This article presents the TÜV SÜD–approved workflow for using Simulink for ISO 26262 projects.
-It introduces ISO 26262 and Model-Based Design and then covers the following tasks:
+It introduces ISO 26262 and Model-Based Design and then covers the following activities:

 ISO 26262 and Model-Based Design

-The standard mentions the “widespread use” of mathematical modeling and notes that modeling tools employ “semi-formal graphical methods” for software development.
+The standard mentions graphical modeling and notes that modeling tools employ semi-formal methods for software development.
 It states that modeling not only captures the functionality to be realized (the embedded software), but also enables simulation of the real physical system (vehicle model and environment model) to produce a full system model:

 Figure 1 shows a typical Simulink closed-loop system model.
 It consists of a controller and plant, plus signal processors.
-In ISO 26262, the system design specification is an input to software development, but it is much more than that, as safety is fundamentally a systems issue [2].
+In ISO 26262, the system requirements and architectural design specification constitutes an input to software development, but it is much more than that, as safety is fundamentally a systems issue [2].

-Your system design is then elaborated until it becomes a software blueprint of sufficient detail for you to generate production code.
-ISO 26262 describes this model elaboration process as “model evolution” [2]:
+Your system architectural elements allocated to software are typically elaborated until they become a software blueprint of sufficient detail for you to generate production code.
+ISO 26262 describes this model elaboration process as “model refinement” [2]:

 Requirements Development

 You start the safety-related development process by authoring functional and safety requirements.
 ISO 26262 recommends that you verify the software architecture design using “bi-directional traceability between the software architectural design and the software safety requirements.”
 To achieve this, you can use Requirements Toolbox™ to author and trace requirements to models, tests, and code.
 Requirements Toolbox supports bidirectional tracing for other tools, including Microsoft® Word®, Microsoft Excel®, and IBM® Rational® DOORS®.
+Further, you can use Simulink and Requirements Toolbox to create formal and unambiguous requirement specifications.
 The implementation and verification status of the requirements is monitored and managed within Requirements Toolbox.
 Requirement links can appear in the generated code (Figure 3).

 Design Modeling

-As mentioned in the section “ISO 26262 and Model-Based Design,” ISO 26262 describes the evolution of a functional model from a high-level executable specification to a detailed design ready for production code generation.
-Typical modifications and refinements include:
+With Simulink, you can also refine functional models of your software units and components from high-level executable specification to a detailed design ready for production code generation.
+Typical refinements include:

 Code Generation

 ISO 26262 states that “the implementation of the software units includes the generation of source code and the translation into object code.”
-To achieve this, you can use Embedded Coder® to generate C, C++, and AUTOSAR code from your Simulink model.
+To achieve this, you can use Embedded Coder® to generate C, C++, and AUTOSAR code from your Simulink and System Composer models.
 The code can comply with MISRA C®:2012 automatic code guidelines [5].
 ISO 26262 notes that code guidelines for Model-Based Design and manual code can differ and lists MISRA® as an example.

 IEC Certification Kit provides tool qualification support for Embedded Coder (including ASIL A through D) for C, C++, and AUTOSAR.
 Its TÜV SÜD certification report states: